cloudfoundry-community/splunk-firehose-nozzle-release/README.md

 ## jobs

-* `splunk-forwarder`: bosh managed HTTP event collector co-located with a universal forwarder
+* `splunk-forwarder`: bosh managed Splunk heavy forwarder with HTTP event collector co-located with a streaming splunk-nozzle
-* `splunk-full`: bosh managed search head and indexer.
+* `splunk-full`: bosh managed Splunk search head and indexer.
 Intended for internal testing only (not HA and doesn't persist past rebuilds)